Skip to content

 The Legal Basis: How Your PTIN Creates a WISP Obligation

-The WISP obligation for PTIN holders flows from two overlapping legal frameworks that together leave no room for ambiguity:
+The WISP obligation for PTIN holders flows from two overlapping legal frameworks that together leave little room for ambiguity.

 This publication instructs all tax professionals to create and maintain a written information security plan.
-The IRS explicitly states that "all tax professionals, regardless of firm size" must have a plan in place.
+The IRS states plainly that all tax professionals, regardless of firm size, must have a plan in place.
 Publication 4557 draws directly from the FTC Safeguards Rule and is the IRS's primary mechanism for communicating data security expectations to PTIN holders.
-For a detailed breakdown of this publication, see our guide on IRS Form 4557 and safeguarding taxpayer data.
+For a detailed breakdown, see our guide on IRS Publication 4557 compliance and safeguarding taxpayer data.

 FTC Safeguards Rule (16 CFR Part 314)